‘Unlucky group’: CEO lays off 900 people during Zoom call; video shared online - NewsBreak

 Better.com CEO Vishal Garg made the announcement Wednesday from a desk in the video, which has been shared online.

 “I come to you with not great news,” he began.
 “The market has changed, as you know.
-And we have to move with it in order to survive so that, hopefully, we can continue to thrive and deliver on our mission.”Substitute teacher ‘relieved of duty’ after singing Britney Spears song on karaoke machine in class
+And we have to move with it in order to survive so that, hopefully, we can continue to thrive and deliver on our mission.”York-Poquoson deputy fired, decertified after lying during internal investigation

 He said he made the decision himself to cut about 15% of the company’s employees and that it was “really, really challenging.”
 He said it’s the second time in his career he’s made such a decision.